kbl/codebar/README.md

     require 'codebar'

-    barcode = Codebar::Barcode.new('/path/to/image_file.gif', :ean13)
+    barcode = Codebar::Barcode.new('/path/to/image_file.gif')
-    barcode.decode
+    barcode.decode(:ean13)

-You could also create instance of `Barcode` without specyfing bar code encoding standard.
+You could also try to decode `Barcode` without specyfing bar code encoding standard.
 In such case library will choose appropriate standard (if such is implemented and image could be processed).

     require 'codebar'